ptroja/spark-navigation/README.md

 (Alt-Ergo)[http://alt-ergo.lri.fr/] SMT solver.
 An alternative SMT solver that also gives good results is (Z3)[http://z3.codeplex.com/].

-Once you are comfortable with the tools you can:
+Once you are comfortable with the tools, you can:

 - check if the code is in the SPARK subset of Ada: `gnatprove -P algorithm --mode=check` and inspect the